sagemathinc/cocalc/src/README.md

 # How to Build and Run CoCalc

-Updated: **October 2021**
+Updated: **Jan 2023**

-CoCalc is a pretty large and complicated project, and it will only work with the current standard LTS release of node.js (14.x) and a recent version of npm (at least 7.x).
+CoCalc is a pretty large and complicated project, and it will only work with the current standard LTS release of node.js \( at least 16.8.x\) and a recent version of [pnpm](https://pnpm.io/).

 **Node.js and NPM Version Requirements:**

-- You must be using Node version 16.8.x. **CoCalc will definitely NOT work with any older version!** In a [CoCalc.com](http://CoCalc.com) project, you can put this in `~/.bashrc` to get a valid node version:
+- You must be using Node version 16.8.x or newer. **CoCalc will definitely NOT work with any older version!** In a [CoCalc.com](http://CoCalc.com) project, you can put this in `~/.bashrc` to get a valid node version:

 ```sh
 . /cocalc/nvm/nvm.sh
 ```

-- Make sure to install the newest version of pnpm.
+- Make sure to[install the newest version of pnpm as well;](https://pnpm.io/installation) one way to do that is as follows:

 ```sh
 npm install -g pnpm